University campus in West Virginia

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Computer Programming Degree Programs in West Virginia — Detailed School Profiles
+In-depth Computer Programming program profiles in West Virginia

 At the associate's level, blue Ridge stands out for connecting students directly to employers through industry partnerships and work-based learning experiences embedded in the curriculum.
 Rather than waiting until graduation, you'll complete internship modules and collaborative projects with regional tech employers while still in class, making your transition to entry-level positions seamless.
 The program balances web development, database management, and IT infrastructure basics—giving you flexibility to pivot toward either software development or IT operations roles depending on what interests you most.
 Graduates commonly move into help desk, junior developer, or systems administration positions at healthcare facilities and financial services companies across the state.